Skip to content

 const eventSource = new EventSource('https://other-domain.com/events', {

-withCredentials: true // Include cookies
+withCredentials: true, // Include cookies

 });